-It has long been known that stress affects certain aspects of memory, be it the creation of new memories, or just better and more lasting working memory.
-However, it also affects memory recall, at no time is that more apparent when we are faced with rapid and extensive memory recall, especially while under pressure or duress.
+However, as a therapist, the stress that most people relate to as, "their problem," is psychological stress.
+Nevertheless, these other types of stressors have to be considered because of the way they apply to our normal functioning.
+Consequently, it is known that all forms of stressors affect aspects of memory, be it the creation of new memories, or working/short-term and long-term memory.
+Additionally, stressors also affect memory recall, and at no time is that more apparent than when faced with rapid and extensive memory recall, especially while under pressure or duress.
 The classic example of this is what we call test or exam anxiety.
-We know the answer and we know we know it; we just can't seem to access it but why?
+We know the answer and we know we know it; we just can't seem to access the memories.

-The reason is the activation of the fight or flight response, more commonly called "stress response" Stress hormones affect brain function, specifically the hippocampus (adrenaline) and the prefrontal cortex (cortisol).
-Both of these areas are also at play when we are in defence mode.
-The brain, it seems, has more important things to focus on!
+The reason for these memory lapses is the activation of the fight or flight response, more commonly called "stress response."
+Stress hormones affect brain function, especially the hippocampus and the prefrontal cortex.
+The brain, it seems, has more important things to focus on while it perceives we are under attack or threat!
 So, it is interesting to note that this study noticed a decline in memory function when they activated the OLM (Oriens-lacunosum moleculare) cells and an improvement when they deactivated.
-Activation means excitement (and possibly more glutamate production) and deactivation means inhibition (possibly GABA production), just a summation?
+Basically, activation means excitement, as in, more glutamate or less GABA production and deactivation means inhibition possibly more GABA and/or less Glutamate production?

-Nobody, I believe, would be surprised to learn that the more relaxed we are, the better our brain functions.
-True, it functions extremely well in certain stressful and highly important situations.
-However, it is the average ambient level of daily peaceful states of relaxation that ultimately have an impact on the efficacy and durability of how well we function while under duress.
-In essence, the more rested and relaxed our brain is, at any given point, the better it performs when the going gets tough!
+Therefore, it should be no surprise to learn that the more relaxed we are, the better our brain functions.
+And while it functions relatively well in certain stressful and highly important situations, these have to be the exception, not the rule.
+It is when these systems become disordered, that the natural status quo is reversed and stress becomes the rule; not the exception!
+While stress is important to our ability to survive, it's the average ambient daily states of relaxation that ultimately determine the way we function while under duress.
+In essence, the more rested and relaxed our brain is, throughout the day, the better it performs when the going gets tough!

 Conclusion: Want to have a better memory for longer, want to learn more and do more as a result; then learn to relax on demand.